-Wood Badge is open to all adult leaders in Cubs, Boy Scouts, Varsity and Venturing, as well as District and Council leaders.
+Wood Badge is open to all adult leaders in Cubs, Boy Scouts, and Venturing, as well as District and Council leaders.
 Each adult leader must be "registered" with the BSA and have completed basic training for their position.
 A current BSA Physical Examination Form is required and participants must supply a current BSA Annual Health and Medical Record Form - Parts A, B &C which is valid until the last day of the course.
 Venturing youth between the ages of 18 and 21 can participate in Wood Badge.
 They must be registered with a unit but do not have to be registered as an adult.

 How does a Wood Badge course operate?

 On Day 1, the course will run as a Cub Scout Pack and then crossover to a Scouts BSA Troop.
 Participants will be placed in patrols with up to eight members and no more than eight patrols total.
 The course will take place over a three day weekend - Friday, Saturday, & Sunday and a two day weekend - Saturday & Sunday.
 The participants will sleep in the campsite area on the first weekend (where electricity may be provided).
 The second weekend will be an "outdoor experience" a little farther into the camp.
 On both weekends, participants attend indoor and outdoor activities.
 Between the weekends, you will meet with your patrol to work on patrol assignments, including meal preparations.
 The staff consists of a Course Director (Scoutmaster), Assistant Scoutmasters, Senior Patrol Leader, Assistant Senior Patrol Leader, Scribes, Quartermasters and Troop Guides (one for each patrol).
 The course will operate according to a set schedule which will be published in news daily, The Gilwell Gazette.

 What is the curriculum of a Wood Badge course?